Smev1/ESPHOME_IR/README.md

 - Test IR codes without integrating into Home Assistant

 All buttons defined in `hdmi-switcher-ir.yaml` will appear in the web interface.
+And you should be able to access the device web ui from hdmi-switcher-ir.local (or whatever you rename the yaml)

 ---